uncutsolutions/addmefast_automated_python/README.md

 # Modules That need to install :

-open your Powershell and type these commands
+open your Powershell on the same directory / folder and type command : pip install -r requirements.txt

-1. pip install selenium
-2. pip install time
-3. pip install webdriver

 # USAGE :